josalggui/mriLab-i3M/README.md

 ## Autotuning
 Device controlled by arduino and nanoVNA to do automatic tuning/matching.
 It is integrated into MarGE.

+## Interlock
+Device that interrupt the current source of Barthel GPA in case current is too high.
+It also remotely control the Barthel GPA and RFPA by serial port.

+## RF coil designer
+Code in matlab to design rf coils.
+Different rf coils geometries will be placed in different branches.

 <!--
 **mriLab-i3M/mriLab-i3M** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.